hweike/Feisman/mobile-phone-data-cables.md

 ##### **A0263：**[Lightning to USB data cable for iPhone 5/6s](/Product Detail/a0263.md)

-Compatible with:iPhone 5/6/7/8 , latest IOS system
+Compatible with:iPhone 5/6/7/8 , latest IOS systems

 Color：White      Length: 1M 2M or customized